Frequently Asked Questions About Laser Treatments in Calgary

 Deep CO2 Resurfacing (DEKA technology) penetrates deeper for more dramatic results on severe wrinkles, significant sun damage, and deep acne scars, with 7-14 days downtime.
 We’ll recommend the best option for you, based on your concerns, budget and lifestyle.

-How much does C02 laser treatment cost?
+How much does C02 laser treatment cost in Calgary?

 How long is the recovery from C02 laser?